JacobTh98/EIT_mapper_vae/README.md

  -> Topic of the future is to add the functions that are required to produce training data.

-## 1. Variational Autoencoder
+## 1. Variational Autoencoder (VAE)

-You have to run this first.
+You have to run this first and you have the choice between:
+- Standart VAE
+- Beta VAE

 ## 2. Mapper